LukeIdowu06/LukeIdowu06/README.md

 #### **Frameworks and Libraries**
 - 💡 **Bootstrap**: Intermediate - Familiar in using Bootstrap to design responsive and visually appealing web pages.
 - 🗄️ **MySQL**: Basic - Comfortable with basic database management tasks, including creating tables, writing queries, and handling data storage for projects.
-- 🎮 **GameMaker Studio**: Hands-on experience with creating simple 2D games.
+- 🎮 **GameMaker Studio**: Intermediate - Hands-on experience with creating simple 2D games.
 Learned the fundamentals of game development, including sprite management, basic game logic, and level design.

 #### **Core Strengths**
 - 🧠 **Problem-solving**: Adept at debugging and optimizing code.